-Tuition for 2016-2017 / 5776 is $21,950.
-Tuition for next year will be determined by February 15, 2017.
+Tuition for 2017-18 / 5778 is $21,950.
+There is an additional $500 building fee and a technology fee for Freshmen.
+Tuition for next year will be determined by February 15, 2018.
 Lunch, which is not included in tuition, can be ordered in advance from the various local establishments and is delivered daily to school.
 Students may bring lunch from home.
 Tuition does not cover class trips, school trips, and shabbatonim.

 KYHS is committed to providing an education to all students who can flourish in and contribute to our program.
 Parents who apply for tuition assistance will receive an amount in accordance with the family’s finances.
 Families who wish to apply for assistance should please check off the appropriate box on the online application and click here